henry7646/coding-practice/SQL/SQLD/README.md

-Repository for SQL codes in preparation for the National SQL Developer Qualifying Examination (Repulic of Korea)
+Repository for SQL codes in preparation for the National SQL Developer Qualifying Examination (Republic of Korea) (Oracle)